American Wine Story (FilmBuff, 2014)

 Saving Atlantis (Collective Eye, 2018)

 Saving Atlantis is a feature documentary about one of the most consequential issues of our time: the dramatic decline of global coral reef ecosystems and the impact on human populations that depend on them.
 On a journey to the world’s most imperiled reefs, from Colombia to Polynesia, Australia and Saudi Arabia, you’ll meet the people whose lives are shaped by some of the world’s most diverse, most ancient and most imperiled habitats.
+Purchase or rent on iTunes, Amazon or license for your school or library.

 An award-winning feature documentary about the world’s greatest wine celebration in the most storied wine region during the most brutal year, Three Days of Glory takes you behind the scenes to events few have seen before.
 And along the way you’ll discover the true spirit that drives the humble farmers who make the world’s most sought-after wines.
 Purchase the film